 Mississippi River Monitoring

 MWMO staff began collecting water quality samples from the Mississippi River in 2014.
 The purpose of monitoring the water quality of the Mississippi River is to establish baseline water quality data that can be used for the management of the river.
-Water quality measurements and samples are collected 1-2 times per month at eight sites.
+Water quality measurements and samples are collected 1-2 times per month at seven sites.
 Monitoring sites on the Mississippi River have been selected to represent three distinct reaches of the river.
 Each site is located within, at the beginning of, or at the end of a river reach.
 Samples are collected from the middle of the river, 3 feet below the surface as conditions allow.
 Sampling occurs progressively from the most downstream site to the most upstream site.

 Data on Mississippi River water levels are also collected regularly from April to November.
 Staff gauges are installed at six locations along the river and are read every other week, on average.